samanthas-19/ZOO800_HW_8/README.md

-This repo also holds my script for HW 9 and HW 11
+This repo also holds my script for HW 9, HW 11, HW 13